top of page

 • 4 min read

 Florida has long stood apart from states that restrict or ban non-compete agreements.
-With the passage of the Contracts Honoring Opportunity, Investment, Confidentiality, and Economic Growth Act (the “CHOICE Act”), effective July 1, 2025, the state doubled down on its pro-employer stance—solidifying Florida as one of the most employer-friendly jurisdictions in the nation.
-State lawmakers have high hopes that this change will protect businesses and improve economic growth.
+With the passage of the Contracts Honoring Opportunity, Investment, Confidentiality, and Economic Growth Act (the “CHOICE Act”), effective July 1, 2025, the state has reinforced its pro-employer stance.
+This solidifies Florida as one of the most employer-friendly jurisdictions in the nation.
+State lawmakers hope this change will protect businesses and foster economic growth.

 Codified at Florida Statutes §§ 542.41–542.45, the CHOICE Act strengthens and expands employer rights to enforce non-compete and garden-leave agreements for certain high-earning individuals.
-The CHOICE Act does not replace Florida’s existing non-compete statute (§542.335) — instead, it creates a second, more powerful enforcement track for high-earning employees.
+Importantly, the CHOICE Act does not replace Florida’s existing non-compete statute (§542.335).
+Instead, it creates a second, more powerful enforcement track for high-earning employees.

 Who Qualifies as a “Covered Employee”